State visit by Deng Xiaoping to the United States: Reactions and aftermath

 Carter stated that he found Deng, "small, tough, intelligent, frank, courageous, personable, self-assured, [and] friendly."
+Carter later described the visit as one of the most delightful experiences of his presidency.

-Most of the American public's reaction toward the visit was hostile, with anti-communists and nationalists staging protests.
+The photograph of Deng donning the cowboy hat given to him at the rodeo in Simonton became a positive image for many Americans.
+Most of the American public's reaction toward the visit was hostile, with anti-Communists and nationalists staging protests.
 Four days prior to his visit, a group of anti-Deng protesters broke the entrance glass to what is now the Embassy of China in Washington, D.C.
 During the welcoming ceremony at the White House, two protesters were taken away from the press area after chanting anti-Chinese slogans.
 In Houston, there was an assassination attempt by a Ku Klux Klan member against Deng.
 The KKK member, who rushed to the podium where Deng was speaking with a knife, was intercepted by an agent of the United States Secret Service.
 American Maoist Bob Avakian, along with his group Revolutionary Communist Party, USA, protested Deng at the White House and denounced him as a "capitalist roader", and 17 party members, including Avakian, were later charged with multiple felonies including assaulting a police officer.
 Avakian and many RCP members fled abroad, and the charges were eventually dropped in 1982.

+Shortly after Deng's visit, Texas Lieutenant Governor William P. Hobby Jr. traveled to China and signed a deal through which China began selling crude oil to Houston-area refineries.

-On March 1, 1979, formal embassies were established in the capitals of the two countries.
-Vice President Walter Mondale reciprocated Deng's visit with a trip to Mainland China in August 1979.
+On 1 March 1979, formal embassies were established in the capitals of the two countries.
+The consulate in Houston was the first PRC consulate opened in the United States.
+Vice President Walter Mondale reciprocated Deng's visit with a trip to mainland China in August 1979.
 Two weeks later, the SS Letitia Lykes entered Shanghai harbor in the first US-flagged ship to visit the PRC in 30 years.
 This visit led to agreements in September 1980 on maritime affairs, civil aviation links, and textile matters, as well as a bilateral consular convention.